DSC-UIUC/rbay-backend/README.md

 **POST /updatePosting**

 Changes posting to contain values that are in the request body.
 Users can only update their own postings.
-Returns bad request if any applicant object contains an invalid id (i.e. the id field does not correspond to the UID of an existing user.)
+Returns bad request if any applicant object contains an invalid id (i.e. the id field does not correspond to the UID of an existing user) or if request doesn't attempt to update any fields.

 Request body (JSON):
 ```